aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-l3-port-channels-configuration.md

             # Name of the IPv4 Access-list to be assigned in the egress direction.
             # The access-list must be defined under `ipv4_acls` and supports field substitution for "interface_ip" and "peer_ip".
             ipv4_acl_out: <str>

+            # Name of the IPv6 access-list to be assigned in the ingress direction.
+            # The access-list must be defined under `ipv6_acls` and supports field substitution for "interface_ip" and "peer_ip".
+            ipv6_acl_in: <str>

+            # Name of the IPv6 Access-list to be assigned in the egress direction.
+            # The access-list must be defined under `ipv6_acls` and supports field substitution for "interface_ip" and "peer_ip".
+            ipv6_acl_out: <str>

             # Configure IPv4 static routes pointing to `peer_ip`.
             static_routes: # >=1 items